NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/chat.png)

-The GUI of Mental Health Chatbot is implemented by using Tkinter library and get_response method is imported from the chat.py file so that the method will run in GUI to response the user.
+<br>The GUI of Mental Health Chatbot is implemented by using Tkinter library and get_response method is imported from the chat.py file so that the method will run in GUI to response the user.
 The GUI is set as follows:

 Interfaces	Descriptions
 Window size	12800 x 720 x 0 x 0 with functionalities of delete and maximize or minimize the size of the frame.